Back to Blog

 Follow these steps to determine your annual work hours:

-2. Multiply by 52 Weeks
+2. Multiply by 52 weeks

 There are 52 weeks in a year.
-Multiply your weekly hours by 52 to get your annual total.
-For instance, 40 hours/week × 52 weeks = 2,080 hours/year (before considering time off).
+Multiply your weekly hours by 52 to get a baseline: 40 × 52 = 2,080 hours (before time off).

-3. Subtract Paid Leave
+3. Subtract paid leave

 • Weekly hours: 40